Robinhood Options Fees Overview

 Locate the options chain for your preferred stock or ETF to place a trade with a put option.
 The web interface has a button for the options chain directly under the order ticket.

-With the option chain open, you’ll be able to select a put option that best suits your goals and strategy.
-Whether you want to buy a long put that is in the money, at the money, or out of the money, all you need to do is scroll to your desired strike price.
+With the option chain open, you’ll be able to choose a put option that best fits your goals and strategy.
+Whether you want to buy a long put that is in the money, at the money, or out of the money, all you need to do is scroll to the strike price you want.

-With your put option selected, you will see the option’s price and the Expected Profit/Loss diagram.
+Once your put option is selected, you will see the option’s price and the Expected Profit/Loss diagram.

-If you are unhappy with the parameters your chosen put option provides, simply cancel the put option and select another, more suitable one.
+If you are unhappy with the setup your selected put option creates, simply cancel the trade setup and choose another contract that works better for you.

 Trading Put Spreads on Robinhood

-If you want to define your risk and reward metrics, you can create put spreads just as easily as buying a put option.
-All that is required is to sell a put to add to your long put.
+If you want to define your risk and reward, you can create put spreads just as easily as buying a put option.
+All you need to do is add a short put to your long put.

 Free Robinhood Account